No time to read this now?

 As financial institutions typically see CBD as a high-risk product, they're unwilling to allow their payment processing facilities to be used to sell CBD products.
 This means that consumers who are eager to buy CBD and retailers who are eager to sell it are unable to do using popular payment processing methods.

-Although this has undeniably had a limiting effect on the market so far, there are alternative options which are no available.
+Although this has undeniably had a limiting effect on the market so far, there are alternative options which are now available.
 Whilst you can't use some of the more established online payment processing services to facilitate CBD sales, there are a range of user-friendly CBD payment processing options you can use online.

 PayPal’s refusal to offer payment processing for CBD companies mainly comes down to the fact that PayPal turns to the United States for the vast majority of regulatory oversight.
 Cannabis sales are not legal at a federal level in the US.